 Omission of Significant Information

 If a manager decides to give a job reference for a current or former employee, care should be taken to provide an overall accurate depiction of the employee.
-Material information which might not be viewed positively by the prospective employer should not be omitted if it pertains to they type of job being applied for.
+Material information which might not be viewed positively by the prospective employer should not be omitted if it pertains to the type of job being applied for.
 For example, if there have been multiple verified complaints of sexual harassment against a male professor and he is applying to teach in an all-girls private boarding school, you should disclose that fact.
 If the employee was arrested for DWI and he is currently applying to a school district for a bus driver position, you should disclose that fact.
 In these cases, if you fail to disclose the information and the former employee hurts a third party in his new employment, it is possible that a claim might be brought against the University and the individual giving the incomplete reference.

 It is important for employers to limit disclosures to information that pertains to “job performance,” as defined above.
-A recent Texas Appeals Court case has helped provide an example of what information can be included in an employee’s “job performance.”
+A 2009 Texas Appeals Court case has helped provide an example of what information can be included in an employee’s “job performance.”

 In Graham v.
 Rosban Construction, Inc., Michael Graham sued his former employer, alleging defamation and intentional infliction of emotional distress, after his friend, who was posing as a prospective employer, was told that Graham was not eligible for rehire at Rosban because Graham chose to quit rather than take a drug test.
 Graham argued that the Texas job reference immunity statute did not apply because his refusal to take a drug test did not pertain to his “job performance.”
 The appeals court, however, disagreed and dismissed Graham’s claims.
 The court held that Graham’s refusal to submit to a drug test “in accordance with company policy and state mandate is easily considered part of ’an analysis of [Graham’s] attendance at work, attitudes, effort, knowledge, behaviors, and skills.’”
 Citing an earlier appeals court case, the court held that “‘there is no dispute’ that [a] supervisor’s statement regarding why [a] former employee was fired ‘concerned [his] performance of his duties…and his compliance with [the employer’s] policies.’”